carlosperate/bloaty-action/README.md

 ```

 The other [`ghcr.io/carlosperate/bloaty-action`](docker-action/) Docker image
+is built on top of the base `bloaty` image to run with GitHub Actions, and
-also includes a custom script adding GitHub Actions specific features.
+includes a custom script adding GitHub Actions specific features.

 ## Additional Action Examples

-To better understand what arguments to use with Bloaty the documentation is
+To better understand what arguments to use with Bloaty, the documentation is
 not very long and a recommended read:
 [google/bloaty/doc/using.md](https://github.com/google/bloaty/blob/52948c107c8f81045e7f9223ec02706b19cfa882/doc/using.md)

 Personally, I like to use the following flags to analyse where the data/memory is going:
 ```
-bloaty -d compileunits,symbols -s vm <path_to_file>
+bloaty -d compileunits,symbols --domain=vm <path_to_file>
 ```

 To add a the Bloaty output to the